2025 | |||

 |

-Eglise Saint-Pierre, Lintgen Ein Deutsches Barockrequiem + Because Lutherans do not have a fixed funeral service, Brahms selected texts from various Biblical sources for his German Requiem.
+Eglise Saint-Pierre, Lintgen Ein deutsches Barockrequiem + Because Lutherans do not have a fixed funeral service, Brahms selected texts from various Biblical sources for his German Requiem.
 Vox Luminis traces a path from those texts to some of the familiar and less-familiar pages of their core repertoire, works that set to music exactly the same texts that Brahms selected.

 |